-What system measures are

-Increase % adult social care users who have as much social contact as they would like.
+- People feel well connected to family, friends and their community. - Connections are helped by public transport and technology.

+• Improving outcomes for those who are socially excluded.
-We will work through our place approach to ensure the right services are in the right place and joined up to enable people to feel well connected to their communities.

-We will communicate in a variety of ways to ensure communities are aware of what is happening in their local communities and how to access support.

-We will build on our Welcoming Spaces Scheme and development of One Stop Shops in communities.
+- We will work through our place approach to ensure the right services are in the right place and joined up to enable people to feel well connected to their communities taking into account the different needs of rural and urban places. - We will communicate in a variety of ways to ensure communities are aware of what is happening in their local communities and how to access support. - We will continue to develop our Welcoming Spaces Initiative and ensure delivery of sustainable wrap-around services in local trusted settings.

-We will work with the Local Transport Board to develop the Highways Strategy and Transport Plan.

-The Integrated Care Northamptonshire Digital Transformation Strategy will enable us to join up health and social care services and provide more digital access, through the creation of the Northants Care Record and single digital front door.
-Alongside this we will develop projects to improve access to digital technology and the skills to use it.
+- We will continue to develop One Stop Shops in communities. - We will support the development and implementation of the Council's new Local Transport Plan, due for adoption in 2024/25 to support connectedness across West Northamptonshire. - The Integrated Care Northamptonshire Digital Transformation Strategy will enable us to join up health and social care services and provide more digital access, through the creation of the Northants Care Record and single digital front door. - We will develop projects to improve access to digital technology and the skills to use it.